Circles of Friendship:

 - stories, interviews, news reports, poems, songs, etc (TEXT or AUDIO)

 - videos, slideshows, green screen weather reports, etc. (MULTI-MEDIA)

 Where possible, each class will present during 20-30 minute live online webcast, which will be organized and hosted by the National AKGTC team.

-During this time, students in the host class will take
+During this time, students in the host class will be allotted a maximum of